Hybrid vs. Innerspring Mattress: Which Is Better?

 Because hybrid mattresses combine the stability of innerspring mattresses and flexibility of a foam mattress, they can provide the following benefits:

 - Enhanced posture: Regardless of your favorite sleeping position, hybrid mattresses will conform to your body, providing support as you sleep.
 In addition, its thick top and intricate coil support system provide superior motion isolation, helping you stay still throughout the night.
-For an extra-immersive feel, try the Purple Hybrid Premier 4 mattress.
+For an extra-immersive feel, select a softer Purple mattress.

 - Versatile fit: Hybrid structures don’t require box spring support and will fit into many types of beds, from metal to slatted to platform beds to floor mats.